ibm-hyper-protect/linuxone-vsi-automation-samples/terraform-hpvs/create-contract-dynamic-registry/README.md

 ### Prerequisite

-Prepare your environment according to [these steps](../README.md)
+Prepare your environment according to [these steps](../README.md).
+Make sure to setup IBM Cloud Logs Instance.

 ### Define your settings

 Define your settings:
-- logdna_ingestion_hostname: The ingestion host name of your Log instance which you provisioned previously
+- icl_hostname: The host name of your ICL Log instance which you provisioned previously
-- logdna_ingestion_key: The ingestion key of your Log instance
+- icl_iam_apikey: The API key of your Log instance
 - registry: The container registry to pull your workload container image from
 - pull_username: The container registry username for pulling your workload container image
 - pull_password: The container registry password for pulling your workload container image